CONTENTS

 Christa

 Ross: — Okay.
-Christa Ross, assistant
+Christa Ross, assistant deputy

-database called the IMDB [Longitudinal Immigration Database].
+called the IMDB [Longitudinal Immigration Database].
 So that database

 essentially integrates or links together immigration data with CRA [Canada